2022-Fall-UAF-CS371/-2022-Fall-UAF-CS371.github.io/README.md

-# CS 201
+# CS 371
-## Computer Science I
+## Computer Ethics and Technical Communication

-This directory contains the web site for CS 201 at the University of Alaska Fairbanks.
+This directory contains the web site for CS 371 at the University of Alaska Fairbanks.